pinax/pinax-referrals/docs/index.rst

 referral code will be record as well any other activity that the site builder wants to track for that session.

+It is also possilbe for anonymous referral links/codes to be generated which is useful in marketing promotions and the like.

 Development
 -----------